toofarm/shanecom/_content/posts/how-to-make-a-responsive-sliding-mobile-menu-in-react.js.md

 ---
 tags:
   - react.js
   - javascript
   - css
-title: How to make a responsive, sliding mobile menu in React.js
+title: 'How to make a responsive, sliding mobile menu in React.js'
 sub_head: A few tips for tackling a common design technique
-featured_image: "/uploads/compressed/2022_03_07_sliding_door_1024.jpeg"
+featured_image: /uploads/compressed/2022_03_07_sliding_door_1024.jpeg
 additional_images: ''
-date_created: 2022-03-09 6:00 AM
+date_created: '2022-03-09 6:00 AM'
-date_updated:
+date_updated: null
 highlighted: false
 caption: Wikimedia Commons
+_template: post
 ---

 A slide-in mobile menu is an [extremely](https://www.nytimes.com/) [common](https://www.avclub.com/) [design](https://casper.com/m/) [pattern](https://www.converse.com/).
 As with most web motifs, there are likely as many methods for implementing it as there are implementations.

 However, having made a number of these, I'll lay out my take on how to approach setting one up.
 Follow along using the code pasted below, or [check out the completed demo on GitHub](https://github.com/toofarm/sliding-nav).